Admission to the MS in Urban Land Development Graduate Program

 - Undergraduate GPA overall and in the last 60 units.

-- Completion of the MSULD's prerequisite courses with at least a 3.0 GPA.
+- Completion of the MSULD's prerequisite course with at least a 3.0 GPA.

 - Submission of Graduate Management Admission Test (GMAT) or the Graduate Record Examination (GRE) scores taken within the last five years.